- A Bachelor’s degree or equivalent from a Swiss or foreign university;

 - At least two years of relevant professional experience;

 - Cover letter (explaining what is the reason why you apply for this course and how will the acquired skills help you in your career)

 - Employer’s funding agreement, if applicable

 - Work certificate or official document of your current job position

-- Proof of English language competence (TOEIC/TOEFL/IELTS or equivalent); see details here
+- Proof of English language competence to be dated less than 2 years (see details below)

-- Scanned copy of passport and a passport photo (jpg).
+- Scanned copy of the passport

 More information about the admission process is available on our application page.

 “I had an amazing experience at the Geneva Center of Humanitarian Studies.
 I’m grateful for that incredible educational experience.
 The diversity of modules really broadened and probably transformed in a way my thinking.
 The actual projects and assignments we did during the course taught me a lot about humanitarian activities.

 It was a beautiful challenge for me, juggling my business activity and meeting deadlines.
 However, I believe it allowed me to reshape my attitude towards humanitarianism while starting my own Foundation.